 Only municipalities can apply for funding.
 Villages, community groups, First Nations and others can partner with their municipality on a joint application.
 You need to have 2 or more municipalities to apply.

 The application needs to demonstrate the project’s potential to improve inter-municipal collaboration for regional economic development, regional planning and other services.

-All municipalities involved in the project need to have filed all reporting for any previous projects with the Department of Municipal Affairs.
+All municipalities involved in the project need to have filed all reporting for any previous projects with the Department of Municipal Affairs and Housing.

 How to apply

-- Review detailed program criteria in the Municipal Innovation Program Application Guide.
+- Review detailed program criteria in the Municipal Innovation Program Application Guidelines.